vanderbilt-virtual-reality/individual-project-jackysunhz/README.md

 I tried researching online about rendering the space in a non-euclidean way, and it turns out that I would have to change the basic Unity rendering pipeline, which I did not have time and courage to dig into.
 So I just recreated a simple but typical scene totally out of visual deception, and even that caused lots of trouble.
-Also as I mentioned at the beginning, when you are holding some grabbable in hand and moving with joystick simultaneously, the object in hand gets shaky.
-I am pretty sure that this is one of the unoptimized features of the ovr grabber script and has to do with the way the ovr playercontroller carries out position movements from joystick.
-Interpreting joystick movement in form of real world movement should fix the problem.
+Due to time limitations, I am not able to create more inetersting scenes such as a slope that goes upwards but appear as if it is downward.
 I also had to hardcode some of the axis values that are scene specific which is undesired in terms of reproducing.